aaronthamsc98/aaronthamsc98/README.md

 ### Hi there 👋
-I am Aaron Tham, currently a Year 4 Business Analytics (Computing) Undergraduate at the National University of Singapore (NUS)!
+I am Aaron Tham, currently a Final Year Business Analytics (Computing) Undergraduate at the National University of Singapore (NUS)!